min2ha/ukwa-site/content/target/58248/index.en.md

   "subject": "Festivals"
 }

-# On the Rocks : Student Arts Festival

 Site of an annual arts festival, entirely student-run, incorporating art, photography, film, theatre, dance, fashion, music and comedy and staged in St. Andrews, Fife.